vug/freqazoid/README.md

 ## Build

-You need npm, node to build the project `npm run build`.
+You need `npm` to build the project.
+If you just cloned the repo, first run `npm run init` once.

+To build the project `npm run build`.
 Then open `index.html` in `dist` folder with your browser.

 ## Misc